 Jack and Diane – John Cougar Mellencamp

-When ‘Jack & Diane’ was released, John Mellencamp was going by John Cougar.
-The love ballad was written and performed by this beloved singer-songwriter, who released it on his 1982 album American Fool.
+This well-known musician wrote and performed this love song, which he included on his 1982 album American Fool.
 The song was his second single from the album and was later named one of the Songs of the Century by the Recording Industry Association of America.
 The song has been covered and sampled many times since, as singers like Jessica Simpson celebrate the sweet love found in the lyrics.
+For more, head over to our list of Mellencamp hits.

 Related: Clap along with more great hand clapping songs.